-- Agencies funded to do health promotion include health services, community organisations and women's health services.
+- Agencies funded to deliver health promotion activities include health services, community health organisations and women's health organisations.

 - There are resources available to guide organisations in how they undertake health promotion work.